gajim/gajim/README.md

 ## Developing

-To create a virtualenv you can execute

-    ./scripts/dev_env.sh

-Be sure all install requirements are available.

-Afterwards activate the virtual environment with

-    source .venv/bin/activate

-It is a good practice to run the development version with a user profile.
-This ensures that it does not interfere with other installations.
+The easiest way to run the development version is to use [uv](https://docs.astral.sh/uv/)

-    ./launch.py --user-profile dev
+    uv run ./launch.py --user-profile dev

 ### Windows